sriramkolli-zennith/DocExt/DEPLOYMENT_GUIDE_TOP3.md

 - Falls back to case-insensitive matching
 - Handles special characters and formatting differences
 - Considers word overlap for partial matches
-- Always returns 3 alternatives (or fewer if not available)
+- Returns up to 4 alternatives (or fewer if not available)

 The system is designed to help improve extraction accuracy over time by learning from user feedback.